bravepickle/stubman/README.md

 # stubman
-Stub service written in Golang.
-Quick way to handle responses when target server is not ready yet.
+HTTP stub service written in Golang.
+Quick way to handle HTTP responses when target server is not ready yet.
 Contains WEB GUI for editing stubs

 ## Usage
 Command usage